SvenMichaelKlose/arukanoido/README.md

 * 6: Drop bonus D only.
 * 7: Drop bonus P only.
 * C: Show character map (NTSC) and halt machine.
+* L: Set number of lives to ten.

 # Things missing